Kusadasi shopping - learn where to buy both original and fake souvenirs in Kusadasi and Turkey

-Kusadasi shopping will be one of the highlights of your Mediterranean cruise vacation for sure!
-Just walking through the streets of Kusadasi and seeing all those colourful goods spilling out the shop windows is sure to make you drool.
+Kusadasi offers an incredible shopping experience that is sure to be one of the highlights of your Mediterranean cruise vacation!
+Just strolling through the bustling streets of Kusadasi and taking in the vibrant array of goods spilling out of shop windows is a feast for the senses.

-So even if you strictly planned to spend your day on one of the Ephesus shore excursions, seeing the Ephesus ruins and holy spots like the House of Virgin Mary and where Saint Paul preached to the Ephesians… do not feel guilty giving in to more worldly pleasures – Kusadasi shopping.
+Even if you've planned to spend your day exploring the ancient ruins and holy sites on one of the Ephesus shore excursions, such as the House of Virgin Mary or the spot where Saint Paul preached to the Ephesians, don't feel guilty about indulging in more worldly pleasures like Kusadasi shopping.

 If your bags have been lost/delayed and you’re looking for some regular clothes to get you through, if you’re looking for some smart shoes and a new tie for the formal night, or simply want to buy a pair of really cool Turkish jeans, this is the place to do it.